DanielGallo31/api-rest/README.md

 # PHP Exercises
- - The exercise have with an authentication with sql, and a static sample authentication default.
+ - The exercise have an authentication with sql, and a static sample authentication default.

     user: Damian.
 Pass:12345;